-- Practice any calculations and formulas you use for calculating the alcohol strength of your product using a hydrometer and formula. - Provide certificates of analysis (COA) stating the alcohol strength of your products, including the variance, in three samples from three concurrent batches of your product (that is, nine tests in total).
+• Practice - any calculations and formulas you use for calculating the alcohol strength of your product

+- Provide certificates of analysis (COA) stating the alcohol strength of your products, including the variance, in three samples from three concurrent batches of your product (that is, nine tests in total).
 Certificates must be from a National Association of Testing Authorities accredited laboratory. - Compare your ebulliometer results to lab COAs of the same batch, to validate your testing procedure.